Fun times at zero expense: Free things to do in Ras Al Khaimah

 Exploring Al Marjan Island is a hot topic in the RAK real estate industry and is definitely on the list of 10 things to do in Ras Al Khaimah.
 The two-kilometre palm-lined corniche offers stunning views of the Arabian Gulf on both sides, making it ideal for walking, jogging, running or cycling.

-For runners, the island hosts exciting events like the Ras Al Khaimah Half Marathon—the world’s fastest half marathon—and the Ras Al Khaimah Triathlon, showcasing the island’s impressive routes.
+For runners, the island hosts exciting events like the Ras Al Khaimah Half Marathon, the world’s fastest half marathon, as well as the Ras Al Khaimah Triathlon.

 Window Shopping

 Shopping in Ras Al Khaimah is a blend of unique experiences.
 Visit supermarkets like Spinneys for regional specialities like lactose-free camel milk or fresh local dishes like hummus and falafel.
-Explore world-class malls mixing Western and Middle Eastern stores, and don’t miss local tailoring shops crafting traditional kanduras and abayas.
-If timing allows, you might even catch dragon boat teams practising behind Manar Mall for a truly local touch.
+Explore world-class malls with globally popular brands.
+For traditional wear, there are local tailoring shops crafting traditional kanduras and abayas.
+If time allows, you might even catch dragon boat teams practicing behind Manar Mall for a truly local touch.

 FAQs